GUIDELINES FOR INTERNATIONAL COLLABORATION /RESEARCH

 Some Important Tips:

-- Please ascertain from foreign collaborator whether he/she would be willing to submit the proposal under above mentioned joint collaborative programmes or under other foreign grants.
+I. Please ascertain from foreign collaborator whether he/she would be willing to submit the proposal under above-mentioned joint collaborative programmes or under other foreign grants.

-- If the foreign collaborator agrees to do so, you may obtain the relevant form from the concerned funding agency’s website.
-You may also fill in the ICMR summary sheet for foreign projects up to item no. 43.
+II.
+If the foreign collaborator agrees to do so, you may obtain the relevant form from the concerned funding agency’s website.
+You may also fill in the ICMR summary sheet for international collaborative projects up to item no. 43.

-- The foreign & Indian investigators should submit their proposals to ICMR and foreign funding agency simultaneously for review.
+III.
+The foreign & Indian investigators should submit their proposals to ICMR and respective foreign funding agency simultaneously for review.

 The following general information is to be given in the documents while submitting proposals for foreign collaboration/ assistance by Indian investigators for HMSC consideration:

-(i) Role/Status/Expertise of the Indian Principal Investigator along with their CV and consent of all Co-investigators, if any.
+Expertise of the Indian Principal Investigator along with the CV and

-Apart from the technical details such as rationale for the studies, objectives, review of literature, materials and methods, techniques to be used etc, the following additional information is required for collaborative project:
+Apart from the technical details such as rationale for the study objectives, review of literature, materials and methods, techniques to be used etc, the following additional information is required for a collaborative project:

 With the progress in the area of cellular and molecular biology, the following points have become quite important for consideration by scientists during preparation of the proposals, as these may have a bearing on the approval process: